Ashutosh-7Singh/namasteReact/namasteReact/Readme.md

 * this whole algoritm called Reconciliation also called React Fiber

 * suppose i have 7 res card and when i click on  button it filer 3 res card and it show the difference 4 actual cards

+## EPOSIDE 6

+* There are two ways to show data using API
+1 -> load->API->Render
+2->load->Render Skeletion->API->RENDER

+* we always use 2nd approach in react

+# useEffect Hooks
+- what is a hook ->hook is nothing it is just a normal js funcion

+* useEffect called only when the body or component is rendered